apache/openserverless-site/content/en/docs/installation/install/_index.md

 Once you have completed the preparation steps,  you can proceed with:

-- a local installation in your
+- a local installation on your
   [local machine](/docs/installation/install/local/)
-- a single server installation in a
+- a single server installation on a
   [Linux server](/docs/installation/install/server/)
-- a clustered installation in a
+- a clustered installation on a
   [Kubernetes cluster](/docs/installation/install/cluster/).

+> 💡 **NOTE**
+>
-**NOTE:**  The install process will notify nuvolaris creators with the type of installation (for example: clustered or server installation), no other info will be submitted.
+> The install process will notify nuvolaris creators with the type of installation (for example: clustered or server installation), no other info will be submitted.
 If you want to disable the notification, you can execute the following command before the setup command:

     ops -config DO_NOT_NOTIFY_NUVOLARIS=1